DonghaoWu/natural-events-tracker-doc/GoogleMap-NASA-API.md

     <img src="./assets/fe-p19-11.png" width=85%>
     </p>

+    - For develop purpose, you could add localhost:3000 temporarily.

     -----------------------------------------------------------------

 4. Create a .env file in root directory, create-react-app has the build in library to set up environment variables.